aluo-x/daam-i2i/README.md

 In [original DAAM paper](https://arxiv.org/abs/2210.04885), the author proposes diffusion attentive attribution maps (DAAM), a cross attention-based approach for interpreting Stable Diffusion for interpretability of token heatmap over latent images.
 Here, I use the same approach but extended for latent image self-attention heatmaps.

 **NOTE:** `daami2i` alone is just a self-attention image heatmap generator for diffusion models.
-But when combined with `daam` cross-attention text-image heatmap generator with optimal merging or weighing schemes, it produces fantastic results as shown above.
-These schemes are not a part of this `daami2i` package yet, and are available through `TITAN`.
-Check out more on [TITAN](https://github.com/RishiDarkDevil/TITAN) and it's easy to use `titan` package.
+But when combined with `daam` cross-attention text-image heatmap generator with optimal merging or weighing schemes and additions, it produces fantastic results as shown above.

 ## Getting Started
 First, install [PyTorch](https://pytorch.org) for your platform.
-You may check out the [Colab Tutorial](https://github.com/RishiDarkDevil/Text-Based-Object-Discovery/blob/main/Experiments/DAAM_Image_Attention_ver2.ipynb)
+- You may check out the [Notebook](https://github.com/RishiDarkDevil/Text-Based-Object-Discovery/blob/main/Experiments/DAAM_Image_Attention_ver2.ipynb) to get started with the basics.
+- If you interested in various merging schemes for generate interesting heatmaps like the one shown above and use them for object detection leveraging [TITAN](https://github.com/RishiDarkDevil/TITAN), check out this [Colab Tutorial](https://colab.research.google.com/drive/1OeKbTPrtsovA08a5qztilaoWlV_emMIU?usp=sharing)

 ### Installation
 The following steps are useful for setting up `daami2i` package in Colab Environment.